Approx. Time Difference

 with the U.S. Department of State.
 Registration is free and allows for the nearest U.S. embassy or consulate to be a source of assistance and information in case of difficulty or an emergency while traveling abroad.

 It is easier to replace lost or stolen documents when you have photocopies.
-Photocopy all important documents in duplicate, including passport photo pages, visa pages, vaccination certificates, airline tickets, student ID, birth certificate, credit cards (front and back), etc., then leave a copy at home with a parent or guardian and pack a set in various pieces of luggage.
+Photocopy all important documents in duplicate, including passport photo pages, visa pages, vaccination certificates, travelers checks receipts, airline tickets, student ID, birth certificate, credit cards (front and back), etc., then leave a copy at home with a parent or guardian and pack a set in various pieces of luggage.
+Spending a few moments copying documents now will save you time if you lose important documents in Singapore.

 The UCEAP Program Budget does not include funds to purchase clothing abroad.